-- 1. Students may inspect their assessments within 10 working days of announcement of assessment result.
-At the time of result announcement students will be informed on inspection of the exam and filing an appeal as referred to in Article 6.5. - 2.
-Within the given period of time, as stated in Article 5.8.1, a student will be given an alternative opportunity to exercise the right of inspection, provided that the student has provided timely notice regarding inability to exercise this right in the first instance (due to circumstances beyond the student's control).
+1. Students may inspect their assessments within 10 working days of announcement of assessment result.
+At the time of result announcement students will be informed on inspection of the exam and filing an appeal as referred to in Article 6.5.

+- 2. Within the given period of time, as stated in Article 5.8.1, a student will be given an alternative opportunity to exercise the right of inspection, provided that the student has provided timely notice regarding inability to exercise this right in the first instance (due to circumstances beyond the student's control). - 3.
+Within the period referred to in paragraph 1, quality control stateholders like the Assessment Platform and Accrediation panelists may, upon request, inspect the questions and assignments for the written exam and, if possible, the standards based on which it was assessed.